James Mingus: Army career

 He remained at the 4th Brigade Combat Team until March 2013, when he was made the head of the Commander's Action Group of the United States Central Command at MacDill Air Force Base, Florida.
 After a year in that role Mingus became the head of the Special Plans Working Group.
 In September 2015 he returned to the 4th Infantry Division to serve as its deputy commanding general (maneuver).
 He then took command of the Mission Command Center of Excellence of the United States Army Combined Arms Center in August 2016.
 Mingus became the commander of the 82nd Airborne Division at Fort Bragg in 2018, and was later assigned to the Joint Staff at The Pentagon to serve as director for operations (J3) in September 2020.
 He served as director of operations until June 2022.

 In June 2022 he took up the post of director of the Joint Staff.
 In July 2023, Mingus was nominated for promotion to four-star general and assignment as vice chief of staff of the United States Army.
 His tenure as the 39th vice chief of staff of the Army began on 4 January 2024, when he was sworn in by the chief of staff, General Randy George.
+As the vice chief Mingus has been a contributor to the implementation of the Army Transformation Initiative, a program that includes incorporating new technology into the Army.
 In April 2025, it was reported that Mingus had been expected to become the next commander of the United States Central Command, but the Donald Trump administration instead chose the admiral Brad Cooper for the role.
+In October 2025, it was announced that Donald Trump nominated Christopher LaNeve to replace Mingus as the vice chief, even though he is less than two years into his term.
+He relinquished the post to LaNeve and retired on 6 February 2026.